tardate/LittleArduinoProjects/README.md

-# 282 Little Electronics and Arduino Projects
+# 283 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [FunctionGeneratorKit](./Equipment/FunctionGeneratorKit) - build and test a function generator kit based on the XR-2206 monolithic function generator.
+> Latest addition:sparkles: [XorWithNandGates](./Electronics101/DigitalLogic/XorWithNandGates) - construct an XOR gate with only an 74LS132 quad NAND gate, and demonstrate it's behaviour with an Arduino and Processing.

 Just my collection of electronics projects, many involving an Arduino in one way or another.